oracle-livelabs/apex/ai-vision-lab/3-integrate-oci-vision/3-integrate-oci-vision.md

 In this lab, you learn how to integrate OCI Vision REST API with Oracle APEX to analyse and index the images uploaded by the user.

+## Objectives
+In this lab, you:

+- Configure OCI Vision REST API as REST Data Source
+- Invoke the OCI Vision REST Data Source through a Page Process
+- Enhance Timeline Region to include AI Search

 ## Task 1: Configure OCI Vision REST API as REST Data Source

 In this task, you create a REST Data Source with OCI vision REST API as the endpoint.